electricimp/Usb/README.md

 }
 catch (e) {
 }
 ```

 #### reset()

-Make a reset of the current endpoint on stall or any other non-critical issue,
+Resets the endpoint on stall or any other non-critical issue.

 ```squirrel
 try {